Table of Contents

 Blue light in sunlight appears to be tied to parts of our sleep cycle and metabolism.
 Health researchers are concerned that an increase in exposure to this wavelength of light could increase rates of insomnia and weight gain.

 Digital eye strain may be associated with blue light.
 According to some eye doctors, exposure to this type of light could increase the risk of macular degeneration later in life.
-If you have had cataract surgery and now have an artificial lens, you could be at higher risk for problems associated with blue light, and you may need special blue light-filtering glasses.
+If you have had cataract surgery and now have an artificial lens, you could be at higher risk for problems associated with blue light, and you benefit from special blue light-filtering glasses.

 The advent of blue-light-emitting technology is relatively recent, so there are few medical studies on long-term problems like chronic insomnia, metabolic diseases, and eye diseases.
 Certain eye problems are associated with too much blue light exposure.